pdinklag/JSFML/README.md

  * Overloaded operators for SFML objects are represented by appropriately named static methods within the class in question.
  * Objects passed to JSFML methods are never modified by those.
  * Objects retrieved from SFML that should not be altered, such as the default font or a render texture's texture object, are of an invisible immutable subtype and reject any change attempts silently.
+ * Unsigned value types (e.g. `unsigned int`) will be mapped to the corresponding signed type in Java, since there are no unsigned types in Java.
+In cases where this conversion can cause trouble, a longer Java type might be used instead (e.g. `int` for `unsigned char`).

 #Credits